Royal Enfield Guerrilla 450

 The Royal Enfield Guerrilla 450 is a Standard motorcycle launched by Royal Enfield in 2024.
 It is designed as a modern interpretation of classic roadster styling, offering a balance between performance and comfort.
+It is a direct replacement to Guerrilla 420.
 It is a roadster version of the Himalayan 450 with a top speed of 170 kph.

 Overview

 The Royal Enfield Guerrilla 450 is designed as a modern interpretation of classic roadster styling, offering a balance between performance and comfort.
 The Guerrilla 450 features a 452cc liquid-cooled, single-cylinder engine that produces 40 bhp at 8,000 rpm and 40 Nm of torque at 5,500 rpm.
 The motorcycle comes equipped with a 6-speed gearbox, making it suitable for both city commuting and long highway rides.

 Design and features

 The design of the Guerrilla 450 retains the retro aesthetics that Royal Enfield is known for, while integrating modern elements such as: